 The findings here suggest that enforceability should be explicitly incorporated into policy frameworks for setting and reviewing probation conditions.
-From a policy standpoint, what is realistically enforceable needs to encompass not only what people under supervision can reasonably be expected to do but also what officers can feasibly enforce with available tools, authority, and time (Robina Institute of Criminal Law and Criminal Justice, 2017; Taxman et al., 2020).
-Reducing reliance on conditions that are largely symbolic or impossible to monitor is consistent with calls for more parsimonious, tailored, and achievable conditions that avoid setting people up to fail (Durnescu, 2011; Klingele, 2021; Mackey et al., 2023; Ruhland & Scheibler, 2021; Taxman, 2024).
+From a policy standpoint, what is realistically enforceable needs to encompass not only what people under supervision can reasonably be expected to do but also what officers can feasibly enforce with available tools, authority, and time (Robina Institute of Criminal Law and Criminal Justice 2017; Taxman, Smith, and Rudes 2020).
+Reducing reliance on conditions that are largely symbolic or impossible to monitor in routine supervision is consistent with calls for more parsimonious, tailored, and achievable conditions that avoid setting people up to fail (Durnescu 2011; Klingele 2021; Lopoo, Schiraldi, and Ittner 2023; Mackey et al. 2023; Ruhland and Scheibler 2021; Taxman 2024).

-A central policy implication is the importance of systematically incorporating probation officers' experiential knowledge into condition‑setting and review processes.
+A central policy implication is the importance of systematically incorporating POs’ experiential knowledge into condition‑setting and review processes.
 Officers in this study demonstrated that they could distinguish, with considerable precision, between conditions that are meaningful and realistically enforceable and those that are purely symbolic or practically impossible to monitor.
-This frontline expertise echoes earlier arguments that practitioners’ insights are crucial for developing workable, evidence‑informed community supervision policies (DeMichele & Payne, 2007; Petersilia, 2003).
+This frontline expertise echoes earlier arguments that practitioners’ insights are crucial for developing workable, evidence‑informed community supervision policies (DeMichele and Payne 2007; Petersilia 2003).
 Embedding structured officer input into sentencing and policy processes—for example, through enforceability‑focused guidelines for condition setting, presentence reports that flag conditions likely to be unenforceable, or periodic audits of standard and special conditions—can help narrow the gap between justice system intentions and supervisory capacity and reduce reliance on conditions that are destined to be unenforceable in practice.
 In addition, encouraging courts and other condition‑setting bodies to prioritize conditions that come with clear monitoring mechanisms (for example, testing protocols, information‑sharing agreements, or authority for home visits where needed) would help ensure that conditions are enforceable by design.

 At the same time, recognizing how conditions shape officers’ operational stress highlights that reform efforts should consider not only how conditions affect people under supervision but also how they affect those tasked with enforcing them.
-If unenforceable conditions contribute to anxiety, role conflict, distrust, and burnout, then aligning condition design with realistic supervisory capacity is relevant both for client outcomes and for building a more sustainable work environment for probation staff (Finn & Kuck, 2003; Wirkus, 2021).
+If unenforceable conditions contribute to anxiety, role conflict, distrust, and burnout, then aligning condition design with realistic supervisory capacity is relevant both for client outcomes and for building a more sustainable work environment for probation staff (Finn and Kuck 2003; Wirkus 2021).
 In policy terms, revisiting condition design through the dual lens of normative fit (whether conditions are proportionate and tied to risk and need) and enforceability (whether officers can realistically monitor and respond to them) has the potential to support a community supervision system that is more effective, equitable, and sustainable for both supervisees and supervising officers.

 Limitations and future research